-For a series of informative Heritage articles on the history of West Parley please click here.
+A series of informative Heritage articles on the history of West Parley.

 In fact West Parley goes back much further, all the way to the Iron Age.
 Dudsbury Rings, to the South West of West Parley, is the remains of an Iron Age hill fort; its walls (which can still be seen) protecting a great defensive site on a high bluff overlooking the River Stour.

 The village in medieval times was of course agricultural.
 It was owned by a succession of Lords of the Manor, none of whom lived in the Parish.
 In the 1600s - see map - Parley Common was divided into peculiarly long and narrow strips.
 The reason was that a principal product was turf for fuel.

 With some areas being wetter and poorer than others, the strips gave everyone a fair share.
 One of them was nearly 2 miles long and only 22 yards wide.
 Parley Common has now become heathland, home to many wild birds and animals, and is protected as a Site of Special Scientific Interest (SSSI)

 Also of great interest is a 1900-01 Ordnance Survey map of West Parley.

 In the 1800s the extraction of gravel and clay became important locally, used to put on tracks to make them passable, and to make bricks for houses locally and in Bournemouth.
 A map of 1888 shows a large brick field and kiln in the centre of East Parley Common.
 The only principal roads at that time were what we now know as Christchurch Road, the B3073, and Church Lane - although the beginnings of Parley Cross could be seen.